Deep Web Search Engines

 TouchGraph – A brilliant clustering tool that shows you relationships in your search results using a damn spiffy visualization.
 The smart way to use it, is to let it help you find new sources to your search topic.
 I have to add, the wiggly effect on the visualization is damn cool, just grab the center item and move it to understand what I’m talking about. (sometimes it doesn’t wiggle, however.
 Java issue?)

 Yippy.com – A useful, non-graphical clustering of results.
 Give it 2 minutes of your time to understand how it works and it will give back hours of saved research time.
+They are actively funded and are acquiring other search tech assets, so worth using.

 www.navagent.com/ – Not a web based search engine, requires you download software.
 Highly rated, very interesting especially to the 35F intel types.